Hero image for Walking the South Downs Way: A Beginner's Guide

 Planning Your Walk

-* **Navigation:** While the trail is well-signposted, a map or GPS is always a good idea.
+2. Navigation: While trails are well-signposted, a map or GPS is always a good idea.